mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 go build backend.go
 docker build -t localhost:5000/backend:1 .
 ```
-The first line, compile the application and create a executable file called *backend*.
-The second line build the docker image.
+The first line, compiles the application and creates a executable file called *backend*.
+The second line builds the docker image.
 It creates a image named **backend** with version(tag) 1. *localhost:5000* is crucial here.
 It indicates the image *repository*.
 Later we will push this image to this repository.
-We will create this repository on this address later.Check that image has created successfully by :
+We will create this repository on this address later.
+Check that image has created successfully by :
 ```
 docker images
 ```